-A protest against acceptance of an entry, instructions to competitors or the length of the course:

-- a) Race and speed events not less than one hour before the start of practice for the event in question. - b) Other events not less than one hour before the start of the event in question. - ii) A protest against handicap, make up of a heat, or qualification for a heat or final not less than one hour before the time laid down for the start of the event, heat or final. - iii) A protest regarding starting position/s within ten minutes of the notification of suchpositions. - iv) A protest against a decision of a Scrutineer or Clerk of the Course, by the competitor directly concerned within 30 minutes of that decision being notified to that competitor in writing.
-For rallies, if this notification is handed down during the running of the event, the time limit for lodging a protest shall be 30 minutes after the relevant competitor/s has/have completed the leg during which the notification was received. - v) a) A protest against the eligibility of any vehicle, or part of vehicle, when the alleged ineligibility apparent within 30 minutes of the vehicle being approved by the scrutineer. - b) A protest against the eligibility of any vehicle, or part of vehicle, when the alleged ineligibility is apparent but only become visible at a later stage within 30 minutes of the protestor or protested having finished the race or event, whichever is the later. - c) If any part or parts have been changed after scrutineering and are alleged to be ineligible within 30 minutes of the protestor or protested having finished the race or event, whichever is the later. - vi) A protest against the eligibility of any vehicle, or part of vehicle, when the reason for the alleged ineligibility is not apparent, but it is alleged that the vehicle is performing in a manner which suggests that it is ineligible within 20 minutes of the performance that give rise tothe protest. - vii) A protest against any mistake or irregularity occurring whilst the competition is taking place within 30 minutes of the protestor finishing the event. - viii) A protest concerning the results of a competition within 30 minutes of the publication of provisional results or, if results are published in accordance with GCR 141 (x) (c), within 7 working days of the date of electronic publication (normally via email or publication on the MSA website). - ix) A protest against points in a championship within 7 working days of the first publication of the points in dispute in an official document (e.g. interim championship point's logs, programmes, etc.). - x) A protest concerning driving conduct 30 minutes after notification to competitors of the Clerk of the Course's decision on the incident concerned.
+- A protest against acceptance of an entry, instructions to competitors or the length of the course: - a) Race and speed events not less than one hour before the start of practice for the event in question. - b) Other events not less than one hour before the start of the event in question. - ii) A protest against handicap, make up of a heat, or qualification for a heat or final not less than one hour before the time laid down for the start of the event, heat or final. - iii) A protest regarding starting position/s within ten minutes of the notification of such positions. - iv) A protest against a decision of a Scrutineer or Clerk of the Course, by the competitor directly concerned within 30 minutes of that decision being notified to that competitor in writing.
+For rallies, if this notification is handed down during the running of the event, the time limit for lodging a protest shall be 30 minutes after the relevant competitor/s has/have completed the leg during which the notification was received.

+For decisions delivered after a deferred protest hearing - within 48 hours of that decision being notified to the relevant parties in writing.

+- v) a) A protest against the eligibility of any vehicle, or part of vehicle, when the alleged ineligibility apparent within 30 minutes of the vehicle being approved by the scrutineer. - b) A protest against the eligibility of any vehicle, or part of vehicle, when the alleged ineligibility is apparent but only become visible at a later stage within 30 minutes of the protestor or protested having finished the race or event, whichever is the later. - c) If any part or parts have been changed after scrutineering and are alleged to be ineligible within 30 minutes of the protestor or protested having finished the race or event, whichever is the later. - vi) A protest against the eligibility of any vehicle, or part of vehicle, when the reason for the alleged ineligibility is not apparent, but it is alleged that the vehicle is performing in a manner which suggests that it is ineligible within 20 minutes of the performance that give rise to the protest.

+vii) A protest against any mistake or irregularity occurring whilst the competition is taking place - within 30 minutes of the protestor finishing the event.

+- viii) A protest concerning the results of a competition within 30 minutes of the publication of provisional results or, if results are published in accordance with GCR 141 (x) (c), within 7 (seven) working days of the date of electronic publication (normally via email or publication on the MSA website). - ix) A protest against points in a championship within 7 (seven) working days of the first publication of the points in dispute in an official document (e.g. interim championship point's logs, programmes, etc.). - x) A protest concerning driving conduct 30 minutes after notification to competitors of the Clerk of the Course's decision on the incident concerned.

-Note: The Clerk of the Course or the Stewards of the Meeting may amend the above time limits if they think that circumstances make the lodging of a protest physically impossible within the time quoted.
+Note: The Clerk of the Course or the Stewards of the Meeting may amend the above time limits if they are of the opinion that circumstances make the lodging of a protest physically impossible within the time quoted.